uber/causalml/README.md

 # Contributing

 We welcome community contributors to the project.
-Before you start, please check out [contributing guidelines](./CONTRIBUTING.md) first.
+Before you start, please read our [code of conduct](./CODE_OF_CONDUCT.md) and check out [contributing guidelines](./CONTRIBUTING.md) first.

+# Versioning

+We document versions and changes in our [changelog](./docs/changelog.rst).

-# Related projects
+# License

-* [uplift](https://cran.r-project.org/web/packages/uplift/index.html): uplift models in R
-* [grf](https://cran.r-project.org/web/packages/grf/index.html): generalized random forests that include heterogeneous treatment effect estimation in R
-* [rlearner](https://github.com/xnie/rlearner): A R package that implements R-Learner
-* [DoWhy](https://github.com/Microsoft/dowhy):  Causal inference in Python based on Judea Pearl's do-calculus
-* [EconML](https://github.com/microsoft/EconML): A Python package that implements heterogeneous treatment effect estimators from econometrics and machine learning methods
+This project is licensed under the Apache 2.0 License - see the [LICENSE](./LICENSE) file for details.

 # References

+## Papers

 * Nicholas J Radcliffe and Patrick D Surry.
 Real-world uplift modelling with significance based uplift trees.
 White Paper TR-2011-1, Stochastic Solutions, 2011.
 * Yan Zhao, Xiao Fang, and David Simchi-Levi.
 Uplift modeling with multiple treatments and general response types.
 Proceedings of the 2017